MohanSaiPandeti/property-rental/README.md

 # Property Rental
-A full-stack web application for managing long-term property rentals, connecting tenants and property owners through a secure and streamlined rental lifecycle.
+### A full-stack web application for managing long-term property rentals, connecting tenants and property owners through a secure and streamlined rental lifecycle.

-Status: In development
+Status: In progress

+__

+    ,